callstack/react-native-testing-library/website/docs/API.md

 const cleanup: () => void;
 ```

-Unmounts React trees that were mounted with `render`.
+Unmounts React trees that were mounted with `render` and clears `screen` variable that holds latest `render` output.

 :::info
 Please note that this is done automatically if the testing framework you're using supports the `afterEach` global (like mocha, Jest, and Jasmine).
 If not, you will need to do manual cleanups after each test.